Everyone wants killer investment advice that will make them millions of dollars. The buy low sell high strategy claims to do just that.

 -Warren Buffett

-The “others” Buffet mentions in this quote include the general public, investors, and market speculators.
-When these folks are being “greedy,” they buy thousands of stock shares, over-inflating their value.
+The “others” Buffett mentions include the general public, investors, and market speculators.
+When these folks are being “greedy,” they buy thousands of stock shares, over-inflating the value.

-Prices go up, and frequently the shares aren’t worth what people pay.
+Prices go up, and the shares aren’t always worth the high price.
 When prices soar beyond the real value of an investment, you should be fearful.
 You don’t want to buy when the prices are high and over-inflated.

-When market forces are fearful, they sell all their shares, and because these shares flood the market, prices drop drastically.
+When investors are fearful, they sell all their shares, and because these shares flood the market, prices drop drastically.

-The dramatic drop in prices creates unique buying opportunities.
-Now is the time to be greedy because you can scoop these shares up at lower prices.
+The dramatic price drop creates unique buying opportunities.
+Now is the time to be greedy because you can scoop valuable shares up at bargain prices.

 How Does Buy Low Sell High Work?

-This strategy works because you’re buying stocks on sale.
+The strategy works because you’re buying stocks on sale.
 Everyone sells when the market crashes, and investments generally take a downturn.
-That means you can scoop up some shares of great companies at highly discounted prices.
+That means you can purchase shares of great companies at highly discounted prices.

 When the dust settles and the markets start to rise again, your investments will grow with them.